johnmichadasis/genericsoundcloudclient/README.md

 # About
-genericsoundcloudclient is the most basic client for soundcloud you can find. it's electron that runs soundcloud.com
+Generic Soundcloud Client is the most basic client for soundcloud you can find. it's electron that runs soundcloud.com

 # Windows
 In order to launch this you need to have node and npm installed. (from nodejs.org)